bkuhn/talks/Open-World-Forum-2012/Keynote/owf-keynote.markdown

 + PyPy has launched three initiatives to fund specific projects in PyPy.

-+ Py3k and Numpy have each individually raised $42,000.
++ Py3k and Numpy have each individually raised over US$42,000.

-+ Software Transactional Memory has raised $21,500.
++ Software Transactional Memory has raised over US$23,000.

 + Conservancy is funding four developers.

 # More Info / Talk License